i2mint/recode/README.md

 # Functionality

-his notebook shows various examples of recode and it how it can be used with:
+This notebook shows various examples of recode and it how it can be used with:
 - Single channel numerical streams
 - Multi-channel numerical streams
 - DataFrames